Eccenux/GoogleFormAnalysis/README.md

 To create a base for your own analysis you need to generate (partially automatically) data files and you should customize an index file.

+1.	**Create `answersData.js`** (based on CSV/JSON/TSV with your results)

+	See `js\data\example\answersData.js` for an example and steps of transforming your CSV to JavaScript.

+	The first line is with titles (column names) and the others are with actual anserwers.

+	Note that CSV export is available in Google Forms interface.

-1. Create `questionsData.js` based on e.g. a printout of your form (survey).
+1. Create `questionsData.js` (manually or based on e.g. a printout of your form (survey)).

+	See example in `js\data\example\questionsData.js`

 	It's basically an array of objects - one object per question.

-	See example in `js\data\example\questionsData.js`

-	Note that titles MUST be exactly the same as in your form (case sensitive).
-This also applies to the options.
+	Note that titles MUST be exactly the same as in the 1st line of `answersData.js` (case sensitive).
+You can use `displayTitle` to provided a different title in final report.

-1. Create `answersData.js` based on CSV saved from your form.
-CSV export is available in Google Forms interface.

-	See `js\data\example\answersData.js` for an example and steps of transforming your CSV to JavaScript.
+	Options are also case sensitive.

 1. In `index.html` change the `<title>` tag and `<script>` tags so that they point to your data scripts.